midnightbreakfast/web/_src/smalls/_posts/2014-07-11-jones-crystal-eaters.md

 ---
 layout: smalls
 type: Small Plates
-title: TK
+overtitle: an excerpt from
-subtitle: from <cite>Crystal Eaters</cite>
+title: Crystal Eaters
 by: Shane Jones
-cover: smalls/his-days/cover.jpg
+cover: smalls/crystal-eaters/cover.png

 endnote: |
   This excerpt can be found in <cite>Crystal Eaters</cite> by Shane Jones © 2014 by Two Dollar Radio.
 It has been reprinted with permission from Two Dollar Radio.